jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Programming is Never Easy

 Some texts explaining programming environments try to sell it to you that software programming is easy.
 That is never true.
 Those texts are written to *sell* the programming environment, not to tell the truth.
-Those texts claim that the programming environment might do most of the work *for* you, while in real life, what the programming environment might *for* you, is just run existing programs, not program new software.
+Those texts claim that the programming environment might do most of the work *for* you, while in real life, what the programming environment might do *for* you, is just run existing programs, not program new software.
 The text might say you’ve programmed something, while you’ve really just run something that was already programmed.
 Only if you want to take *no* decisions on how the software is going to work, programming is easy.
 But then it’s not really programming.
 If you want to make decisions about how you want your software to be, software programming is *not* easy.
 In programming, you might give everything a place *yourself*.
 If you reuse someone else’s object, you might be aware of what the object might do for you.
 Worse, many times you encounter problems with someone else’s object that you can’t fix, because you can’t change the inner workings of the object.
 This can lead to wanting to program everything yourself and if you’re stubborn enough, or fed up enough, you become *me,* and actually try to start to program everything yourself.
 Learn to work with other people’s objects.
 I’m working on that too. *And* I’m trying to make *the* __Button__ for which no one wants a replacement.
 Or if they do want a replacement, they’ll still want to use the base of my button as a foundation.

 ![](images/Symbol%20Language%20(2004).007.png)